AnandKumar9/TechnicalNotes/03. iOS/08. Developer Tools/02. Xcode/Toolchains.md

 > Seeing if it works. <br>
 I tried a Swift 4 playground page On Xcode 8.3.2 with the default toolchain, it gave errors.
 When I switched to Swift 4 toolchain (called Swift development snapshot), it worked.
 So yes, it works.

+###### How to check the exact Swift version

+`xcrun swift -version` - This gives an exact Swift version (like `swift-driver version: 1.90.11.1 Apple Swift version 5.10`), and this probably corresponds to the latest Swift version of the default Xcode in the system.